KhaLeak/Bank-Using-MySql-COSC480/README.txt

 	- npm install bcrypt
 	- npm install https
 	- npm install sequalize

-Then navigate to createdb.sql file and paste into mysql workbench or any mysql editor
+Navigate to app.js line 52 and change sql connections according to your localhost Then navigate to createdb.sql file change user and password and paste into mysql workbench or any mysql editor

 To run type the following command in a terminal:
 $ node app.js